 The respondent in this case is a 24 year old male from Afghanistan.
 It was his second push-back from Greece within that last year.
 He was documented by the Greek Asylum Office and the UNHCR and also had an appointment in order to receive his Greek “white card” (International Protection Applicant Card) for refugees on 7th August 2020.

 On the evening of 15th May 2020 he was arrested together with another 14 people in the streets of Ladochori (harbor city of Igoumenitsa).
-At that time he was on a pedestrian walkway close to a street with his friends, when they saw Greek police officers and understood, they were about to be arrested.
-They attempted to escape but were finally caught by officers coming from the opposite site.
+At that time he was on a pedestrian walkway close to a street with his friends when they saw Greek police officers and understood, they were about to be arrested.
+They attempted to escape but were finally caught by officers coming from the opposite side.
 There were eight officers in the streets, some in uniform, some in civil clothing.

 “They don’t want you to have a phone, so you can call no-one to ask for help. […] If you were trying to escape, they would take you to the side and beat you so much. […]”

 Two minors of the ages around 13 or 14 years were allowed to leave.
 A group of 15 young men between 16 and 30 years of Afghan and Kurdish (Iraq) origin were arrested.
 Their phones were taken from them.
 Then the police handcuffed and escorted them to the police station which was within 8 or 9 minutes walking time from the spot of the arrest (most likely Astinomiko Tmima in Ladochori: https://goo.gl/maps/TsFgszAkoTqYdah59).
 Attempts to escape by people in the group were followed by beatings from the police.

 “Papers were torn apart and thrown in the paper bin. […] When they arrest you they don’t listen to you.
 They know you have the papers, they checked the papers.
 They don’t allow you to ask for water.
 What would happen if you asked for asylum.”